braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization/custom_view_controller.md

 {% endtab %}
 {% endtabs %}

-Our [in-app message view controllers][37] are open-source.
+Our [in-app message view controllers][37] are customizable.
 You can use subclasses or categories to customize the display or behavior of in-app messages.

 ## Method declarations